Clean Water Plan

 Our relationship to water is part of what makes this region special.
 Puget Sound and our lakes, rivers, and streams give us food, transportation, jobs and fun.
 This water is central to Native people’s cultures and traditions, and the ecological health of salmon, orca and other fish and wildlife.
 We all play a part in protecting this resource for future generations, and preserving the beauty and health of the Puget Sound region.

-King County is making a Clean Water Plan because it is facing critical—and expensive—decisions that will affect the region’s water quality.
+King County King is undertaking this large planning effort because it is facing critical—and expensive—decisions that will affect the region’s water quality.

 King County is responsible for cleaning the water people use, recycling what we can, and sending it back to nature.
 King County and other local governments manage stormwater facilities that protect water quality from pollutants in the water that runs off streets, parking lots, and other paved surfaces.
 Our work protects people’s health and Puget Sound.
 We are facing complicated and expensive issues like these: